A compound word made up of: bu + drått | noun | masculine | the indefinite form: en budrått (a budrått) | the definite form: budråtten (the budrått).

 Norway’s landscape consists of 3% agricultural land, 40% forests, and 40% mountainous areas.
 If you combine these facts with a long, cold winter, and a short summer, you see the boundaries within which the Norwegians had to organise their animal husbandry.

 During the summer months, the farmer gathered as much hay, leaves, moss, and other fodder as he possibly could, and stored it in haybarns or stacks.
-The amount of fodder determined how many domesticated animals he could keep over the winter.
+The amount of fodder determined how many farm-animals he could keep over the winter.

 All through the cold season, and until the spring, the animals were kept in barns and sheds.
 As soon as there was grass enough to eat outdoors, they were sent off to the seasonal summer pasture farm in the forests or mountains, to graze on the food resources there.